Workers' Cause Party: Ideology

-The party is opposed to gun control policies, saying that "The bourgeoisie is armed.
+The party opposes gun control policies, saying that "The bourgeoisie is armed.
 It has the army, the police and all other organs of repression, public or private.
 The people have nothing.
 It is defenseless in the face of the war machine of his enemies who control the State".
+However, the PCO also considers the police as an oppressive force and favors the formation of a "popular police".